doubletake

 This image was the one that really taught me to trust myself as a photographer, to follow my intuition and to let go of the preconceived notions, which create invisible distances and keep things impersonal.

-It was most gratifying to learn that Louise and Dennis, living in Brussels now with three little children, also think of this photograph as one of their favorite.
+It was most gratifying to learn that Louise and Dennis, living in Brussels now with three little children, also think

 No Recipe

-words and photograph by Holger Thoss
+words and photograph by Holger Thoss, 2021

 When I hear the word improvisation, I naturally think about Jazz.
 The wonderful dynamic waves of unexpected notes flowing towards you.
 But I also think about cooking.